 So, you feel ready to explore new places, meet new people, and travel to foreign lands, but you’re also nervous?
 Read on.
 Living in a foreign country is a unique opportunity to reinvent yourself.
 Still, it can also be a nerve-wracking experience – especially if you’ve never done it before.
 Whether you’ve secured a job or opened your own business overseas, starting a new life abroad is a life-changing event.
-Before you hop on a plane and start your adventure, read these five tips for living and working abroad as an expat to get the most out of the experience.
+Before you hop on a plane and start your adventure, read these 5 tips for living and working abroad as an expat to get the most out of the experience.

 Table of Contents